 There are two ways of unlocking the entrance door from the inside.
 The first consists in actuating the rocker switch on the R.H. dashboard panel.
 This operation will also unlock the baggage compartments.
-Also, you can unlock the entrance door by sliding its lock lever to the left.
+It is also possible to unlock the entrance door by sliding its lock lever to the left.
 If the orange tab on the door-lock lever is visible, the door is unlocked.